GiuseppeTT/app-budget/README.md

 ## Description

 This repository holds the source code for App Budget.
 App Budget is a CRUD API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
 It is deployed to Azure using docker and GitHub Actions.
-You can access the app documentation [here] (TODO).
+You can access the app documentation [here](http://app-budget.eastus.azurecontainer.io/docs).

 ## I'm completely lost, where should I start?

-If you want to **consume the API**, check the API documentation [here] (TODO).
+If you want to **consume the API**, check the API documentation [here](http://app-budget.eastus.azurecontainer.io/docs).

 If you want to **set up the project** on your machine for developing, check the [...
 Set up using devcontainer (Option 1)](#set-up-the-project-using-devcontainer-option-1), [...
 Set up like in the old days (Option 2)](#set-up-the-project-like-in-the-good-ol-days-option-2) and [...
 Serve locally](#serve-the-app-locally) sections.